nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Upon failure:**

-Should you input a musician which is already in your contact book(ie. have the same phone number or email as an existing contact), you will see an error message showing the possible error, please input a different phone/email for the current contact or modify the original contact's relevant details.
+Should you input a musician which is already in your contact book (ie. have the same phone number or email as an existing contact), you will see an error message showing the possible error.
+Please input a different phone/email for the current contact or modify the original contact's relevant details.

 ### Removing a musician contact: `remove`